 The mine continued to function until June 1, 2014, when its employees were called together and told the mine was closed forever.
 This proved catastrophic economically for many families of Questa.

 At its peak, the mine operated 24 hours a day, seven days a week, all year long.
 Questa’s mine accounted for 10% of worldwide production and 15% of U.S. consumption for a time.
-Throughout the years of its operation, miners pulled out of the ground approximately 100 million tons of molybdenum ore.
+During its operation, miners pulled out of the ground approximately 100 million tons of molybdenum ore.

 Through the years, the mine provided significant economic opportunities for residents, one time being the largest private employer in Taos County with as many as 750 workers.
-The mine’s owners also funded infrastructures in the village, including a local park, streetlights, and the new solar array.
+The mine’s owners also funded the village’s infrastructure, including a local park, streetlights, and the new solar array.

 However, the mine also polluted the Red River and local watershed, posing potential health risks to both employees and area residents through the dangers of daily mining operations and exposure to mine-related pollution of local water, air, and land.
 In its years of operation, it also left behind metal-laden tailings, 328 million tons of waste rock, a nine-mile-long pipeline that carried acidic waste from the mill to lagoons, collapse zones from underground tunneling, and heavy machinery and milling buildings.

 For some years, it was well-known that the mine was careless in disposing of its waste, with multiple spills from tailings and pipelines that flooded the land and poured into the Red River and acequias (irrigation ditches.)
 This became so bad that in the 1980s, the Red River began to turn a cloudy blue, representing acid drainage and high metal content.
 It also killed the fish in one of the best-known trout streams in the West.

 During those years, the accumulating dust from the tailings just west of town created blinding storms that caused schools to be shut down, events to be canceled, and caused respiratory problems for area residents.